SwiftUIX/SwiftUIX/Sources/SwiftUIX/SwiftUIX.docc/Documentation.md

 ## Installation

-The preferred way of installing SwiftUIX is via the [Swift Package Manager](https://swift.org/package-manager/).
+The preferred way of installing SwiftUIX is via the [Swift Package Manager][SPM].

 ```
 https://github.com/SwiftUIX/SwiftUIX.git